weaverbel/intro-computational-thinking/content/1-exercise.md

 nav: One
 ---

-In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 in our heads within a minute.
+In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 in our heads.
+We should be able to do this in less than a minute.

 Seems impossible?

 It's not.

-Using the first step - *Decomposition* - we break the problem up into smaller pieces.
+Using the first computational thinking step - *Decomposition* - we break the problem up into smaller pieces.
 Rather than trying to add up numbers randomly, let's start by simply adding two of them.

 ### Decomposition

-Let's begin at each end of the sequence by adding up the first (1) and last (200) numbers.
+Let's begin at each end of the 1-200 sequence by adding up the first (1) and last (200) numbers.

-What is 200 + 1?
+What is `200 + 1`?
 The answer is **201**.

-Let's add up the second and the second last numbers, i.e. 199 + 2.
+Let's add up the second and the second last numbers, i.e. `199 + 2`.
 The answer is **201**.

-Let's add up the third and the third last numbers, i.e. 198 + 3.
+Let's add up the third and the third last numbers, i.e. `198 + 3`.
 The answer is **201**.

 -------

 ### Pattern Recognition

-Using our second step - *Pattern Recognition* - we can now spot a pattern, i.e. that each pair of numbers will add up to **201**.
+Using our second step - *Pattern Recognition* - we can now spot a pattern, i.e. that each pair of numbers appears to add up to **201**.

 {% include figure.html img="pattern-spot.png" alt="Spotting a pattern" caption="Spotting a pattern" width="25%" %}